WorldModelers/WorldModelers.github.io/publications.md

 * Rapid Customization for Event Extraction.
 DOI: https://doi.org/10.18653/v1/P19-3006
 * [Submitted] White paper on learning ontologies and constructing an event timeline/database
-* A Case Study on Learning a Uniﬁed Encoder of Relations.
+* A Case Study on Learning a Unified Encoder of Relations.
 DOI: https://doi.org/10.18653/v1/W18-6126
 * “Event Detection with Minimal Supervision”, submitted to NAACL 2019:
 [link forthcoming]
 * The following two papers were accepted by the 2019 Conference on Empirical Methods in Natural Language Processing and 9th International Joint Conference on